Third Eye for the Visually Impaired

 Area of Interest

-Mathematics and Mechanical Engineering
+Mathematics and Electrical Engineering

 Saint Ignatius College Preparatory

 For my First Milestone, I enabled the buzzer and vibrating motor to function in conjunction with the distance recorded from an ultrasonic sensor.
-Before getting started, I looked into the functions of a Single Pole Double Throw (SPDT) switch which has three prongs, one to keep a constant connection with an input pin and the other two prongs to switch between two different outputs—I’ll be using the SPDT switch to toggle between the buzzer and vibrating motor.
+Before getting started, I looked into the functions of a Single Pole Double Throw (SPDT) switch which has three prongs, one to keep a constant connection with an input pin and two to switch between two different outputs—I’ll be using the SPDT switch to toggle between the buzzer and vibrating motor.
 I also researched the capabilities of an ultrasonic sensor, which, similar to a dolphin’s echolocation, sends out sound waves and tracks how long it takes for the emitted sound wave to return, giving the user an exact idea of how far their target is.
 Having a comprehensive understanding of the unique instruments that make up my project certainly made it easier to grasp and tackle various challenges.

 Once I had also familiarized myself with a breadboard and Arduino Uno, I assembled the circuitry and began testing code.
 Since I came into Bluestamp with minimal coding experience, I had to research several Arduino functions and their utilities in order to correctly implement them into my code.
-My final code featured six different ‘if statements’, or domains, to gradually adjust the rate at which the buzzer/vibrating motor operate depending on how far an object is from the ultrasonic sensor.
+My final code for this milestone featured six different ‘if statements’, or domains, to gradually adjust the rate at which the buzzer/vibrating motor operate depending on how far an object is from the ultrasonic sensor.
 These ‘if statements’ work by telling the buzzer or vibrating motor to turn on and off with a specific delay based on the distances recorded by the ultrasonic sensor.
 For example, the first ‘if statement’ in my code says that if an object is less than or equal to 12 centimeters away, the buzzer or vibrating motor will turn on for 1/20 of a second and then turn off for 1/10 of a second.
 This process repeats itself in a loop if and only if the distance is less than or equal to 12 centimeters.
 There are 5 more of these commands programmed for varying distances, and as an object moves farther away from the ultrasonic sensor, the buzzing or vibrating will slow down accordingly up to 100 centimeters.

 The domain is as follows: